GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 ### Get User Info

-Once the user has been authenticated by the OpenID Connect Provider, the `get_user_info` method returns Claims (Like First Name, Last Name, emailId, etc.) about the authenticated end user.
+Once the user has been authenticated by the OP, the `get_user_info` method returns the claims (First Name, Last Name, E-Mail ID, etc.) about the authenticated end user.

 **Required parameters:**

 - access_token: access_token from GetTokenByCode or GetAccessTokenbyRefreshToken
-- protection_access_token: Generated from get_client_token method (Optional, required if oxd-web is used)
+- protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-web is used)

 **Request:**